-This free photo app for iOS and Android provides a range of unique and expressive VSCO filters.
-Some are free forever, some free for a limited time only, and more than 100 others paid-for, as part of an £18.49/year subscription.
+That's where third-party app, VSCO (previously known as VSCO Cam), saw an opportunity by providing a range of unique and expressive VSCO filters.
+Some are free forever, some free for a limited time only, and more than 100 others paid-for, as part of a yearly subscription.
 You can apply these VSCO filters, also known as presets, to both imported photos and those you take within the app itself.

-Rachel Etheredge, a strategist at Creative Parc and vice-president at AIGA San Antonio, is among the app’s fans.
+Rachel Etheredge, a strategist at Creative Parc, is among the app's fans.
 “I wouldn’t use it for curated design work on my business feed, of course,” she notes.
 “But I love it for my personal Instagram.”

 “I pay for all the filters through the annual membership,” she explains.
 “I start with one, and tweak and edit it with the photo editing tools until I get where I like.
 You can also copy the effect you create onto any other photo, so you don’t have to remember all your tweaks.”